Wexner Foundation: History

 In 1988, the Wexner Graduate Fellowship Program was founded by the Wexner Foundation.
 It awards scholarships to 20 exceptional individuals in North America who wish to obtain degrees in Jewish education, Jewish leadership, rabbinical studies, or cantorate studies.
 The mission of this program is "to encourage promising candidates to successfully meet the challenges of professional Jewish leadership in the North American Jewish community."
 In 2006, the Wexner Foundation brought in the William Davidson Foundation as a partner and the program was renamed the Wexner Graduate Fellowship/Davidson Scholars Program.
 The program ended in 2023.

 The Wexner Israel Fellowship Program was created in 1989 and ended in 2024.
 It was a partnership between the Wexner Foundation and Harvard University's John F. Kennedy School of Government.
 The program annually selected up to 10 Israeli public officials and/or nonprofit leaders to participate in leadership seminars while they pursued a mid-career Master of Public Administration (MPA) degree at the Kennedy School.
-The goal of this program, according to the Wexner Foundation website, is "to provide Israel's next generation of public leaders with advanced training in public management and leadership development, thus enhancing the quality of democracy and the institutional vitality of Israel's public sector."
+The goal of this program, according to the Wexner Foundation website, is "to provide Israel's next generation of public leaders with advanced training in public management and leadership development, thus enhancing the quality of democracy and the institutional vitality of Israel's public sector".

+American financier Jeffrey Epstein was a trustee of the foundation from 1992 to 2007, the year before his first conviction for sexual offenses.
+Epstein, according to The New York Times, held "an unusually strong hold on Mr. Wexner," and "[h]eld the title of President of the Wexner family financial office."